 Part A is your hospital insurance plan.
-It covers nursing care and hospital stays but does not cover the doctors’ fees.
-Anything other than room and board such as surgery, scans etc. Is NOT covered by Part A. Part A also covers some home health services, skilled nursing care after a hospital stay and hospice care.
+It covers skilled nursing care and hospital stays but does not cover the doctors’ fees.
+Anything other than room and board such as surgery, scans etc. is not covered by Part A. Part A also covers some home health services & skilled nursing care after a hospital stay and hospice care.

 You likely won’t have to pay a monthly premium for Medicare Part A, thanks in part to all the payroll taxes you paid while you were employed.
 You must, however, pay a yearly deductible before Medicare will cover any hospitalization costs.
-The Part A deductible for 2017 is $1,316 (per benefit period).
+The Part A deductible for 2023 is $1,6oo (per benefit period).

 Part B is optional, and you may want to opt out of Part B if you still have health insurance through an employer, union, your spouse, etc. Part B requires that you pay a monthly premium to Medicare and this amount changes year to year.